ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

     - I should have a separate gaming layer that I can activate.
     - The only thing I should need the edit layer for in a game is the volume controls.
 Maybe I can move those to the shortcuts layer with the play/pause. (done)
 - Right now the enter hold key is the symbol layer.
 But I never use this.
+- The keys get messed up in one of my BIOS.
+I think the keyup is sent too fast for it to register when I use one of my dual-purpose keys (escape, enter, space) and the BIOS just thinks I'm holding it down.
+I have to do something like "tap enter, pause, hold enter" to get it to only register once.

 ## Shortcuts to learn